 Israel receives remains of soldier killed in Gaza in 2014

-If the body is identified as Israeli soldier Hadar Goldin, the remains of four other deceased captives are still in Gaza.
+Body identified as Israeli soldier Hadar Goldin with the remains of four other deceased captives still in Gaza.

-Israel has received the body of a soldier held in Gaza for more than a decade after he was killed in an ambush by Hamas fighters in 2014 during the last major ground assault in the enclave.
+Israel has received the body of a soldier held in Gaza for more than a decade after he was killed in an ambush by Hamas fighters in 2014 during the last major ground assault on the Palestinian enclave.

-Prime Minister Benjamin Netanyahu’s office said on Sunday that the remains were handed over to Israeli forces in Gaza by the International Committee of the Red Cross (ICRC) after Hamas transferred the body to the aid organisation.
+Prime Minister Benjamin Netanyahu’s office said on Sunday the remains were handed over to Israeli forces in Gaza by the International Committee of the Red Cross (ICRC) after Hamas transferred the body to the aid organisation.

 Recommended Storieslist of 4 items